- Tax Strategy

 Looking Ahead: The Future of C Corporation Exits

 As business landscapes evolve, C corp exits will continue to be shaped by regulatory changes, tax law revisions, and market conditions.
-Business owners and tax professionals should stay informed and proactive to navigate potential shifts, such as:
+Several developments deserve particular attention heading into 2026 and beyond:

 How TaxPlanIQ Can Assist in Exiting a C Corporation